ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

 ## `AMBASSADOR_ID`

-$productName$ supports running multiple $productNamePlural$ in the same cluster, without restricting a given $productName$ to a single namespace.
+Emissary supports running multiple $productNamePlural$ in the same cluster, without restricting a given Emissary to a single namespace.
 This is done with the `AMBASSADOR_ID` setting.
 In the `ambassador Module`, set the `ambassador_id`, e.g.,

 ```yaml
 ---